massmux/LNDConnectionKit/README.md

 adduser YOURUSER sudo
 ```

-from now on, do everything as user YOURUSER
+from now on, do everything as user YOURUSER.
+This user will be also able to start the docker instances.

 ## Node configuration files